tari-labs/tari-university/src/cryptography/musig-schnorr-sig-scheme/presentation-01/PITCHME.md

 It must be noted that there is no need to include ``$ \langle L \rangle $`` in the hash computation nor the public key ``$ X_i $`` of the local signer since they are already "accounted for" through ordered set ``$ \langle S \rangle $`` and the message index ``$ i $``.

+@divend

+@div[text-left]

 **Note:** As of writing of this report, the secure IAS scheme presented here still needs to undergo a complete security analysis.

 @divend

+## Conclusions, Observations and Recommendations

+- MuSig leads to both native and private multi-signature transactions with signature aggregation
+- Signature data for multi-signatures can be large and cumbersome.
+MuSig will allow users to create more complex transactions without burdening the network and revealing compromising information.
+- The IAS case where each signer signs their own message must still be proven by a complete security analysis.